 Visiting Nurse & Hospice of Fairfield County - Board of Directors, 2002-2015 and 2017-2020; former chairman of the board

-Fund for Women & Girls, Fairfield County's Community Foundation - member, Strategic Planning Committee, 2020-present
+Fund for Women & Girls, Fairfield County's Community Foundation - member, Steering Committee, 2020-present

 Honors & Recognitions

-Moffly Media Top Lawyer in Fairfield County, 2021 - Business Law
+Named a Moffly Media Top Lawyer in Fairfield County, 2021 and 2023 - Business Law

 - Represented a nonprofit home health agency in a transaction in which two other home health agencies merged into the client.